Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 Now is a good time to get everyone on the same page for tomorrow.

-- It is their time….except for pictures.
+• It is their time….except for pictures.
 These are non-negotiable, and you don’t want to argue about it tomorrow.
-Just be in the photos as directed.
+Just ask them to agree to photos as requested to help make the day enjoyable.

-- Say your peace about staying safe, making good decisions, not taking any pills (they might be laced with something), treading lightly with parties and partying, never walking alone, practicing safe sex – whatever you feel you need to say.
-Better to do this now than tomorrow while you’re busy unpacking or saying goodbye.
+• Say your peace about staying safe, making good decisions, not taking any pills (they might be laced with something), treading lightly with parties and partying, never walking alone, practicing safe sex – whatever you feel you need to say.
+Better to do this now than tomorrow while you’re anxiously on the road, busy unpacking or saying goodbye.

-- Agree to leave a little earlier tomorrow to help reduce stress.
-Especially if you have a move in time.
+• Agree to leave a little earlier tomorrow to help reduce stress.
+Especially if you have a specified move in time.
+Allow time for a little traffic, locating your check-in location and finding parking.

 Pro Tip: Do you have the mailing address for your student at school?
 Go ahead and get that now, store it in your phone in case you need to ship a few things on your drive home.
 Also send it to grandparents or anyone else who may want to send notes or small gifts to the new college student.